 In addition to your Professional Hunter (PH), there are a number of other people who are vital to the success of your safari.
 While the exact camp staff will vary depending on the hunt, you’ll typically have a tracker or two, skinner, cook, and a couple of women who clean and do laundry in camp.
 Just because you may not have regular contact with some of these people on your hunt does not mean their contributions are unimportant, so don’t forget to tip them.

-As a general guideline, we recommend tipping your PH a percentage of the total hunt cost (trophy fees and daily rates) using a sliding scale according to the level of service you feel you received with a 3% gratuity at the low end and an 8% gratuity at the high end. $5-10 per person, per day is a good guideline for tipping camp staff, with trackers normally getting a slightly larger tip than the rest.
+As a general guideline, we recommend tipping your PH a percentage of the total hunt cost (trophy fees and daily rates) using a sliding scale according to the level of service you feel you received with a 5% gratuity at the low end and a 10% gratuity at the high end. $5-10 per person, per day is a good guideline for tipping camp staff, with trackers normally getting a slightly larger tip than the rest.

 Keep in mind though that these are guidelines and you should not feel pressured to give a tip that you do not feel comfortable with.
 Additionally, you are of course welcome to tip more or less depending on the level of service that you receive and effort put forth by the staff.
 It is also perfectly fine to give a more generous tip a particular member of the staff if he or she really displays an especially good attitude and a willingness to go the extra mile to make sure you have a good hunt.